 Q. Is Homeopathy/Naturopathic Medicine covered by health insurance?

 Most private health insurance services, such as those provided by employers, cover homeopathy, and naturopathic medicine.
 Check with your current health insurance provider for more information.
 When you pay for your visit, you’ll receive a receipt of payment that you can submit to your insurance company.

 What’s the difference between Homeopathy & Naturopathic Medicine?

 People often wonder what the difference is between naturopathic medicine and homeopathy.
 The main differentiating factor between the two is in their scope of medicine.
 Homeopathy is a discipline in itself, but it is often practiced within the scope of naturopathic medicine.

-Naturopathic doctors may be trained in many modalities such as homeopathy, acupuncture, botanical medicine, nutrition, lifestyle counseling, and hydrotherapy.
+Our Naturopathic Doctor Dr. Vienna Iafrate is trained in many modalities such as homeopathy, acupuncture, botanical medicine, nutrition, lifestyle counseling, and hydrotherapy.
 However, both disciplines are similar in that they operate under the same general philosophy, with homeopathy offering its own unique perspectives on health and disease.

 Homeopathy … cures a larger percentage of cases than any other method of treatment and is beyond doubt safer and more economical, and [the] most complete medical science. — Mahatama Gandhi